-The Canadian Nurses for Health and the Environment - Infirmieres et Infirmiers pour la Sante et l'Environnement (CNHE/IISE) represents Registered Nurses dedicated to the improvement of environmental health across all domains of nursing practice, policy, research and education.
-An Associate group of the Canadian Nurses Association, CNHE works to:
+The Canadian Association of Nurses for the Environment / Association d''infirmieres et infirmiers pour l''environnement (CANE/AIIE) represents Nurses dedicated to the improvement of environmental health across all domains of nursing practice, policy, research and education.
+Nurses include all practicing nurses (registered nurses, licensed practical nurses or equivalent, psychiatric nurses, and nurse practitioners).
+An Associate group of the Canadian Nurses Association, CANE works to:

 Facilitate knowledge sharing and transfer based on environmental health principles and nursing best practices;